 I think Chilly’s easily makes the best pizza in Port Douglas and their new look with murals and bar area is awesome.
 Their casual dining area under the palms is al-fresco and really inviting, it always feels like we’re on holiday when we stop by.
 Expect good vibes, great woodfired pizza (and more) in a relaxed setting.
 See their website.

-I’ve had a few lunches at Hi Tide and the food has always been tasty and well-prepared.
+I’ve had a few lunches at Hi Tide and the food has always been tasty and fresh.
 It’s also one of the few places that you can dine at just opposite the beach which is always nice.
 They’re open for brekkie, lunch and dinner, check their website here.

 We bypassed this place for almost two years as we’ve reduced our meat intake recently and it looked like a Sports Bar set-up from the outside, but I was very pleasantly surprised!
 Their burgers and chips are wicked and they have a lot of veggy options too.
 All meat is 100% Local Black Angus from the Atherton Tablelands, including gluten free buns and local craft-beer.
 The inside is also a nice space to dine and relax.
 See their website.